INTERNATIONAL CONDUCTING ACADEMY

 dedicated to the performance of modern and contemporary music.
 Paul McCusker brings extensive experience in contemporary music, offering insight into rehearsal strategies and

-All rehearsal sessions are professionally recorded and include video analysis and a recording workshop with a
+All rehearsal sessions are professionally recorded and include video analysis.

 Details;

-VIRTUAL: sessions across zoom for one day (date tbc) involving score discussion, presentation and communication.
+VIRTUAL: sessions across zoom on February 25th involving score discussion, presentation and communication.

 LIVE in BELFAST MARCH 1/2/3